Benchmark Electronics (NYSE:BHE) Issues Q4 Earnings Guidance

 Benchmark Electronics (NYSE:BHE – Get Rating) issued an update on its fourth quarter earnings guidance on Wednesday morning.
 The company provided EPS guidance of $0.58-0.62 for the period, compared to the consensus EPS estimate of $0.52.
 The company issued revenue guidance of $760-800 million, compared to the consensus revenue estimate of $760.93 million.
 Benchmark Electronics also updated its Q4 2022 guidance to $0.58-$0.62 EPS.

-Benchmark Electronics (NYSE:BHE – Get Rating) last released its quarterly earnings results on Wednesday, October 26th.
-The technology company reported $0.57 EPS for the quarter, beating the consensus estimate of $0.52 by $0.05.
-The firm had revenue of $771.58 million during the quarter, compared to the consensus estimate of $738.67 million.
-Benchmark Electronics had a net margin of 2.15% and a return on equity of 7.21%.
-Benchmark Electronics’s revenue for the quarter was up 34.9% on a year-over-year basis.
-During the same quarter in the prior year, the firm earned $0.39 EPS.
+Benchmark Electronics (NYSE:BHE – Get Rating) last issued its earnings results on Wednesday, October 26th.
+The technology company reported $0.57 earnings per share for the quarter, topping the consensus estimate of $0.52 by $0.05.
+The company had revenue of $771.58 million for the quarter, compared to analyst estimates of $738.67 million.
+Benchmark Electronics had a return on equity of 7.21% and a net margin of 2.15%.
+The business’s revenue was up 34.9% compared to the same quarter last year.
+During the same period in the prior year, the firm posted $0.39 EPS.

-Several research analysts have weighed in on BHE shares.
-Needham & Company LLC lifted their target price on Benchmark Electronics from $32.00 to $34.00 and gave the company a buy rating in a research note on Thursday, August 4th.
-StockNews.com began coverage on shares of Benchmark Electronics in a research report on Wednesday, October 12th.
-They issued a hold rating on the stock.
-Finally, Fox Advisors initiated coverage on shares of Benchmark Electronics in a research note on Wednesday, August 24th.
-They issued an overweight rating and a $35.00 price objective on the stock.
+Several analysts recently weighed in on BHE shares.
+StockNews.com started coverage on Benchmark Electronics in a research note on Wednesday, October 12th.
+They set a hold rating for the company.
+Needham & Company LLC increased their target price on Benchmark Electronics from $32.00 to $34.00 and gave the company a buy rating in a research note on Thursday, August 4th.
+Finally, Fox Advisors started coverage on Benchmark Electronics in a research note on Wednesday, August 24th.
+They set an overweight rating and a $35.00 target price for the company.

 Benchmark Electronics, Inc, together with its subsidiaries, provides product design, engineering services, technology solutions, and manufacturing services in the Americas, Asia, and Europe.
 The company offers engineering services and technology solutions, including new product design, prototype, testing, and related engineering services; and custom testing and technology solutions, as well as automation equipment design and build services.